shadowpint/KardPay/README.md

-An interactive application for Credit card holders
-An Android Application that makes Credit card Maintainance Easy
+An interactive Fintech Application
-The APP has been developed as a part of problem statement given by Codefest, IIT BHU.
-The app fully functional with use of server backend hosted at IBM Bluemix, I will explain the server details in the later part
+An Android Application that shows basic implementation of an app like Paytm or Anyother ecommerce application The app fully functional with use of server backend hosted at Heroku, I will explain the server details in the later part
 It includes all the features stated in problem statement and some additional features too.
  To see the demo of the application see the video
  One can Install the app using apk in mobile phone, best made for phones having API 25